Vitalii Dribnytsia

-Vitalii Oleksandrovych Dribnytsia (Віталій Олександрович Дрібниця; born June 28, 1965), known online as Vox Veritatis, is a Ukrainian historian, history teacher from Bila Tserkva, co-author of school books and YouTuber.
+Vitalii Oleksandrovych Dribnytsia (Віталій Олександрович Дрібниця; born June 28, 1965), known online as Vox Veritatis, is a Ukrainian historian and history teacher from Bila Tserkva.
+He is known as a co-author of school books and a YouTuber.
 He is a member of National Union of Journalists of Ukraine since May 31, 2025.
 He is an author of YouTube channels "Vox Veritatis" and "Fox Veritatis".

 Biography

 Vitalii Dribnytsia was born on June 28, 1965, in a family of scientists in Kryvyi Rih in Dnipropetrovsk region.
 His father, Dribnytsia Oleksandr Vasyliovych, was a Candidate of Technical Sciences.
 From 1972 to 1982, he studied at Secondary School No. 8 in Kryvyi Rih, graduating from school with highest scores and receiving a gold medal.

 After graduating from school, he went to the mining institute to the faculty of mechanical engineering in Kryvyi Rih, but later stopped his studies.

-In 1983–1985, he served in the ranks of the Soviet Army in the Central Group of Forces (Czechoslovakia).
+From 1983 to 1985, he served in the ranks of the Soviet Army in the Central Group of Forces (Czechoslovakia).

-In 1986–1991, Dribnytsia studied in the historical department at the National Pedagogical Drahomanov University, receiving later a diploma with honors (so-called "Red Diploma").
+From 1986 to 1991, Dribnytsia studied in the historical department at the National Pedagogical Drahomanov University, receiving later a diploma with honors (so-called "Red Diploma").

-In 1991–2001, he worked as a history teacher at secondary school No. 1 in Stavyshche and at Gymnasium No. 1 in Bila Tserkva in 2001–2003.
+From 1991 to 2001, he worked as a history teacher at secondary school No. 1 in Stavyshche and at Gymnasium No. 1 in Bila Tserkva from 2001 to 2003.
 After the collapse of the USSR, due to the old Soviet school history curriculum existed in 1990s, he printed several hundred copies of his own history textbook in a printing house without any coordination with the Ministry of Education.
 He wrote the second textbook together with his former teacher, then he began writing his ones alone.
 The textbook for 8th grade on world history was written in collaboration with associate professor, candidate of historical sciences of the Kyiv State Pedagogical Institute V. Kryzhanivska and in 1988, received the stamp "Recommended by the Ministry of Education of Ukraine".